Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

 # Cross-Tick Swaps

-Cross-tick swaps is probably the most advanced feature of Uniswap V3.
+Cross-tick swaps are probably the most advanced feature of Uniswap V3.
 Luckily, we have already implemented almost everything we need to make cross-tick swaps.
 Let's see how cross-tick swaps work before implementing them.

 ## How Cross-Tick Swaps Work

 A common Uniswap V3 pool is a pool with many overlapping (and outstanding) price ranges.
 Each pool tracks current $\sqrt{P}$ and tick.
-When users swap tokens they move current price and tick to the left or to the right, depending on swap direction.
+When users swap tokens they move the current price and tick to the left or the right, depending on the swap direction.
 These movements are caused by tokens being added and removed from pools during swaps.

-Pools also track $L$ (`liquidity` variable in our code), which is **the total liquidity provided by all price ranges that include current price**.
-It's expected that, during big price moves, current price moves outside of price ranges.
+Pools also track $L$ (`liquidity` variable in our code), which is **the total liquidity provided by all price ranges that include the current price**.
+It's expected that, during big price moves, the current price moves outside of price ranges.
 When this happens, such price ranges become inactive and their liquidity gets subtracted from $L$.
-On the other hand, when current price enters a price range, $L$ is increased and the price range gets activated.
+On the other hand, when the current price enters a price range, $L$ is increased and the price range gets activated.

 Let's analyze this illustration: